Prior-Driven Self-Supervised Lightweight Method for Seismic Signal Denoising: Introduction

 \section{Introduction}

-Seismic exploration is currently one of the best methods for understanding the distribution of subsurface, playing a dominant role in industries such as oil and gas exploration.
-Seismic exploration, however, is highly susceptible to various forms of noise interference, resulting in decreased resolution.
-This lower resolution significantly impacts the subsequent processing of seismic data \cite{29}, especially in exploration tasks targeting small-scale targets and high-precision seismic exploration tasks \cite{4}.
-The previous approaches to addressing random noise can be broadly categorized into two main types: conventional computational methods and deep learning methods.
+\IEEEPARstart{S}eismic exploration is currently one of the best methods for understanding the distribution of subsurface, playing a dominant role in industries such as oil and gas exploration.
+However, seismic exploration is highly susceptible to various forms of noise interference, resulting in decreased resolution.